-Already, databases, predictive analytics, artificial intelligence, and machine learning are having widespread effects on marijuana businesses, investors, regulators, and consumers.
+Fast forward to today and databases, predictive analytics, artificial intelligence, and machine learning are having widespread effects on marijuana businesses, investors, regulators, and consumers.
 Cannabiz Media sees those effects through the growth of the Cannabiz Media License Database.

 Through advanced data collection and the application of sophisticated algorithms, usable data is now available to help marijuana businesses predict trends, meet consumer demand, reduce costs, improve efficiencies, comply with regulations, improve the efficacy of medical marijuana, and maximize sales.

-In fact, the list of possibilities that big data and technology bring to the marijuana industry is very long.
 Let’s take a closer look at five key ways big data and technology are directly impacting the industry.

-1. Big Data Streamlines the Marijuana Regulatory Process
+1. Big Data Streamlines the Marijuana Regulatory Process and Helps Close the Scientific Research Gap

 One of the biggest challenges in the medical marijuana market is the inability to conduct clinical research on the efficacy of marijuana because it’s still a Schedule 1 drug at the federal level.
 Therefore, the growing marijuana market lacks the clinical data needed to help marijuana businesses create new and better products.
 Global Cannabis Applications Corp.
 (GCAC) is trying to change that.